WIKA-Group/magento2-azure-ad-b2c-sso/README.md

 # Mage2 Module WIKA Azure B2C

-Magento2 Module to add support for a login via Azure B2C
+Magento2 Module to add support for a login via Azure B2C.

+This module can create a new Magento customer.
+It only sets the email, firstname and lastname.
+If you want to fill other fields or store an address, you can use the events.

 > **Important:** Ensure that the email address is delivered in the Azure B2C response.